larslind/reference-architectures/guidance-compute-multi-vm/README.md

     }
 ````

-- `"name"` defines the name of the NSG.
+- `name` defines the name of the NSG.

-- `"subnets"` is an array of the subnet names that the NSG will apply to.
+- `subnets` is an array of the subnet names that the NSG will apply to.
 In this RA, the value `"ra-multi-vm-sn"` references the name of the CIDR address block `10.0.1.0\24` defined above in the VNet parameters.

-- `"networkInterfaces"` is an array of the names of the VM NICs that the NSG will be restricted to.
+- `networkInterfaces` is an array of the names of the VM NICs that the NSG will be restricted to.
 This property is empty to specify that all the NSG should apply to all NICs.

-- `"securityRules"` is an array of security rules property objects that specifies the allowed protocols and VM ports that the protocol will be directed to.
+- `securityRules` is an array of security rules property objects that specifies the allowed protocols and VM ports that the protocol will be directed to.
     - For the `windows` RA, the properties specify an inbound rule (`"default-allow-rdp"`) to allow remote desktop connections.
     - For the `linux` RA, the properties specify an inbound rule (`"default-allow-ssh"`) to allow SSH session connections.
     - For both RAs, the properties specify an inbound rule (`"default-allow-http"`) to allow HTTP connections.

 -------------------------
-### Virtual machine (VM)
+### Virtual machines (VMs) and load balancer

-The `loadBalancer.parameters.json` ([windows][vm-windows-parameters]/[linux][vm-linux-parameters]) file is used by the
-[loadBalancer-backend-n-vm][bb-vm] template to deploy the VMs and the load balancer.
+The `loadBalancer.parameters.json` ([windows][vm-windows-parameters]/[linux][vm-linux-parameters]) file is used by the [loadBalancer-backend-n-vm][bb-vm] template to deploy the VMs and the load balancer.
 It includes four parameters: `virtualMachinesSettings`, `loadBalancerSettings`,`virtualNetworkSettings`, and `buildingBlockSettings`.

 #### `virtualMachinesSettings` parameter for `\windows`: